xmera-circle/redmine_login_attempts_limit/README.md

 ## History

 The original author of the plugin is midnightSuyama <https://github.com/midnightSuyama/redmine_login_attempts_limit>.
-He stopps maintaining the plugin in 2017.
+He stopped maintaining the plugin in 2017.

 Stefan Zieger maintained it in 2020 but also stopped to contribute to the community.
+We forked the plugin from Stefan Zieger <https://github.com/RegioHelden/redmine_login_attempts_limit>.

-Many thanks to the author and contributors for their important work!
+Many thanks to the author and contributors for their important work to make Redmine a little bit safer!

 ## License